 You may have some very impressive skills but if they are not listed as “must haves” or “nice to haves” in the job ad, swap them out for skills that are.

-Create a balance between your technical abilities and your soft skills.
+Create a balance between your hard skills and your soft skills.
 Consider mentorship, communication, problem-solving, and customer focus, once again choosing those that your prospective employer directly mentions.

 Companies are on the lookout for candidates with the following technical skills: